aldojacopovirno/aldojacopovirno/README.md

 ## What I do?

-- **BSc Student**: I study *Statistics and Computer Science for Business, Finance, and Insurance* at the University of Naples 'Parthenope'.
+Currently, I am a **BSc student in Statistics and Computer Science for Business, Finance, and Insurance** at University of Naples *“Parthenope”*, where my research spans quantitative finance, machine learning, and applied statistics.
-- **Research & Development**: I conduct research in machine learning, with a focus on integrating statistical-mathematical methods to navigate the complexity of systems.
-- **Startup**: Former founder and CTO of GreenWall Research, I focused on developing stochastic models applied to market modeling.

----

-## Key Projects

-- [Hybrid Heart Classifier](https://github.com/aldojacopovirno/hybrid-heart-classifier): Machine learning framework focused on cardiovascular risk prediction.
-- [Semantic Retrieval Engine](https://github.com/aldojacopovirno/semantic-retrieval-engine): Document search engine combining BERT embeddings and TF-IDF for intelligent semantic retrieval and ranking of documents
+I am particularly focused on developing algorithms that connect mathematical theory with real-world applications, from financial modeling to data-driven research across multiple domains.